Arduino base station and rover project

 - Bluetooth comms to base station

-- 2019-02-28 - Had to drop things for now as after work hours was becoming the same as work hours
+- 2019-02-28 - Had to drop things for now as after work hours was becoming the same as work hours - just coding and no human interaction

 - 2019-02-20 - Displayed hard-coded test alternating "Idle " and " Loop" for 8 days before the 8 x 7 segment display fails to display anything.